-- Stratix IV GX FPGA development board-A development platform that allows you to develop and prototype hardware designs running on the Stratix IV GX EP4SGX230 FPGA. - For detailed information about the board components and interfaces, refer to the Stratix IV GX FPGA Development Board Reference Manual. - SDI HSMC A daughtercard that features two SDI channels, two AES channels, and clocking options to enable the development and testing of SDI and AES designs. - For detailed information about the SDI HSMC components and interfaces, refer to the SDI HSMC Reference Manual.
+- Stratix IV GX FPGA development board-A development platform that allows you to develop and prototype hardware designs running on the Stratix IV GX EP4SGX230 FPGA. - For detailed information about the board components and interfaces, refer to the Stratix IV GX FPGA Development Board Reference Manual. - HSMC loopback board-A daughtercard that allows for loopback testing all signals on the HSMC interface using the Board Test System - HSMC debug breakout board-A daughtercard that routes 40 CMOS signals to a 0.1" header and adds 20 LEDs to the remaining 40 CMOS signals.